iilinii/arm64_uboot-linux/README.md

 # arm64_uboot-linux analysis

 I plan to describe:
-1. how to start up with u-boot (draft done)
+1. how to start up with u-boot (draft done, Continuing to fix errors)
 2. how to execute Linux kernel (preparing to write)
 3. how the kernel does